puppetlabs/relay-docs/docs/using-workflows/adding-connections.md

 ![Expand the Setup menu then choose the connection to configure](../images/adding-connections.gif)

-**NOTE:** Connections are global to the Relay account.
+Connections are global to the Relay account.
 If a connection is defined, any workflows that are created can use the connection by referencing it.

 ## Managing connections
-Connections can be managed from the Connections menu option on the left nav.
+Connections can be managed from the Connections menu option on the left navigational bar.
 You can add new connections, override the values for existing connections, or delete existing connections.